Cooking is not an exact science, due to many variables such as size and

 conventional recipe recommends, but for less time.

-Bake for the amount of time that the conventional recipe calls for,
+Option two: Bake for the amount of time that the conventional recipe calls for,

 but reduce the temperature of the oven by about 25 degrees F.